 What does it feel like to burn out at work?
 How do I know if I’m burning out?
 Do I have to leave my job if I’m burning out?
 These are just some of the questions I’m frequently asked after I talk about my own experience with burnout toward the end of my law practice.
-In the spirit of Mental Health Awareness Month, I wanted to share my story in a bit more detail to hopefully help others recognize what burnout looks like, prompt organizations to start to take this issue seriously, and most importantly, send the message that if this feels like what you’re experiencing, you are not alone.
+I wanted to share my story in a bit more detail to hopefully help others recognize what burnout looks like, prompt organizations to start to take this issue seriously, and most importantly, send the message that if this feels like what you’re experiencing, you are not alone.

 First, I was exhausted, and it was a different kind of tired than I had ever experienced.
 Getting out of bed to go to work had become exceedingly difficult, if not emotionally painful.
 My pop out of bed, ready to start the week, had become a slow drop and thud.
 Weekends weren’t long enough to fully recover (even when I didn’t work), and vacations, when I actually took them, provided only temporary relief.
 Every work or life curveball, no matter how minor, became a major deal.
 I remember my mom calling and asking me to pick up some groceries on my way out to her house, and I had a level 10 reaction to her very basic request.
 That was not my personality, and it was a red flag.

 Second, I had become cynical, even by lawyer standards.
 People generally just started to bug me and rub me the wrong way.
 I remember working with clients, and when they came to me with a legal issue, outwardly I was very professional, but inwardly I would roll my eyes and think, “Really?
 You can’t handle this on your own?”
 Or “Didn’t we already talk about this?”
 Disconnecting from people was unusual for me, and I just wanted to be left alone in my office.